-Scope of work under this trade includes but is not be limited to: the installation of appliances, piping and plumbing fixtures to be done by plumbers, plumbers apprentices and apprentice applicants.
-All job site unloading from tailgate and after, all of the handling and rigging of materials, fixtures, appliances having waste, water or gas connections, tools and equipment, for use in the work covered shall be done by plumbers, plumbers apprentices and apprentice applicants.
+Scope of work under this trade includes but is not be limited to: the installation of appliances, piping and plumbing fixtures to be done by plumber and plumbers apprentices.
+All job site unloading from tailgate and after, all of the handling and rigging of materials, fixtures, appliances having waste, water or gas connections, tools and equipment, for use in the work covered shall be done by plumbers and plumber apprentices.
 Also included, where required, cement under tubs and all cementing of pipe supports and columns for piping systems.
 All filling and testing fixtures and pipes as required, including the layout and hook-up of water hoses for tests.
 Additionally where required: covering of fixtures for protection, grouting of all fixtures and cementing of all plumbing pipe chases and sleeves.